 Our responsibility is to express an opinion on these financial statements based on our audit.
-We conducted our audit in accordance with International Standards of Auditing.
-Those standards require that we comply with ethical requirements and plan and perform the audit to obtain reasonable assurance whether the financial statements are free of material misstatement.
+We carried out our audit in compliance with the International Financial Reporting Standards.
+These standards require us to comply with the rules of conduct, as well as to plan and perform the audit aiming to obtain reasonable assurance whether the financial statements are free of material misstatement.

-An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
-The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
-In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
-An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.
+The audit involves the performance of procedures in order to obtain audit evidence, regarding the amounts and disclosures in the financial statements.
+The procedures selected depend on the auditor's judgment including the assessment of the risks of material misstatement in the financial statements, whether due to fraud or error.
+While making those risk assessments, the auditor examines the internal control with respect to the preparation and fair presentation of the financial statements of the company, in order to design auditing procedures appropriate to the circumstances, but not for the purpose of expression of an opinion on the effectiveness of the internal control of the company.
+The audit also includes the evaluation of the suitability of the accounting principles and methods used and of the reasonableness of the assessments made by the management, as well as the evaluation of the total presentation of the financial statements.

-We believe that the auditing evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.
+We believe that the auditing evidence we have obtained is sufficient and suitable to provide the foundations of our auditing opinion.